Marcus Calpurnius Bibulus

-In 51 to 50 BC, he was governor of Syria, where he was effective but alienated the army by taking too much personal credit for the repulse of the Parthians.
-In 49, after Caesar's Civil War broke out, Bibulus aligned himself with Pompey and was in charge of the fleet tasked with preventing Caesar from shipping his army across the Adriatic.
-He failed to do so and subsequently failed to effectively cut off Caesar's supplies.
-On blockade duty in 48 BC, he fell ill and died.
+Between 51 and 50 BC, he was governor of Syria, where he was effective but alienated the army by taking too much personal credit for the repulse of the Parthians.
+In 49, after Caesar's civil war broke out, Bibulus aligned himself with Pompey and was in charge of the fleet tasked with preventing Caesar from shipping his army across the Adriatic.
+He failed to stop Caesar's first fleet but was successful in delaying Caesarian reinforcements from landing in Greece.
+While in command of the blockade in 48 BC, he died of illness.

 Early years

 Marcus Calpurnius Bibulus was a member of the plebeian Calpurnia gens.
-His cognomen is not previously attested within the gens so he appears to have been the first of the name to reach curile office, but it is unlikely he was a Novus homo, based on the connections he had.
+His cognomen is not previously attested within the gens so he appears to have been the first of the name to reach curule office, but it is unlikely he was a novus homo, based on the connections he had.
 He may have descended from the senatorial Pisonian branch of the Calpurnia gens.

 He has been described as "earnest and somewhat plodding".
 He served as curule aedile alongside Julius Caesar in 65 BC.
 Two curule aediles were appointed each year and they were responsible for maintenance of public buildings (aedēs) and the regulation of public festivals.
 They also had powers to enforce public order.
 Caesar overshadowed Bibulus throughout his year in office, particularly in the provision of the ludi Romani, a religious festival involving multiple ceremonies and secular entertainments.
 He again served alongside Caesar in 62 BC when both were elected praetors, judicial magisterial positions.
 Bibulus opposed Caesar at every opportunity.
-Shortly before they took office, Rome was racked by the Catilinarian conspiracy, an attempt by a number of senior aristocrats to overthrow the Republic.
-During his term in office, Bibulus was called upon to suppress supporters of the Catiline rebellion among the Paeligni, an Italic confederation from what is now Abruzzo.
+Shortly before they took office, Rome was wracked by the Catilinarian conspiracy, an attempt by a number of senior aristocrats to overthrow the Republic.
+During his term in office, Bibulus was called upon to suppress supporters of the Catilinarian conspiracy among the Paeligni, an Italic confederation from what is now Abruzzo.

-Bibulus was firmly in the camp of the self-described boni (good men).
-The boni were the traditionalist senatorial majority of the Roman Republic, politicians who believed that the role of the Senate was being usurped by the legislative people's assemblies for the benefit of a few power hungry individuals.
-The boni were against anyone who attempted to use these legislative assemblies to reform the state; which was a major policy of the populist Julius Caesar.
-Caesar nominated himself to stand for the consular elections of 59 BC, with the support of his powerful allies Gnaeus Pompeius Magnus and Marcus Licinius Crassus.
 Becoming a consul was considered the highest honour of the Roman Republic.
 Cato and the rest of the boni feared Caesar to be a radical who would destroy the way of the ancestors, the mores.
 Bibulus was already implacably opposed to Caesar and was married to Porcia, Cato's daughter.
 The boni bribed the electors heavily in order to ensure that Bibulus would be Caesar's consular colleague.
 They succeeded; Bibulus narrowly defeated Caesar's preferred consular candidate, Lucius Lucceius.